KabinManandhar/kliq_news_app/README.md

 - flutter_hooks reseaerch

 ## 31 May [9:56PM - 11PM ]

 - Internet Connectivity Checker updates
 - Minor UI updatea
 - Planning and Research on how to implement the APIs

 ## 1st June [ 11AM- 10:00PM ]

 - API integration with Retrofit
 - updates in constants - setup of Home Page UI
 - Article Mdoel and entity created
 - Clean Architecture setups
 - Depencency Inejection via Providers
 - Routing Updates and changes
 - Hive integration for storing favourite locally
 - Login handled completely by Firebase authentications
 - Auth routing and blocking added to required screens
 - Minor design flaws and functional fixes
 - Rough implementations of Firebase and Hive integrations

+## 2nd June [9AM - 10:15 AM]

+- Wrapping up
+- Preparing Gitlab to be public
+- Added Refresh on home screen
+- Other minor changes and fixes